spunnanithi/movie-watchlist-react/README.md

 - [ ] Optimize YouTube embed videos
 - [ ] Make cast details page
 - [ ] Make categories page to filter by categories
+- [ ] Implement Firebase user sign in with email and password

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.